 - 1 medium apple peeled cored & diced (about 1 cup)

-- thin apple slices for garnish optional
+- thin apple slices optional, for garnish

 In a large bowl, mix the flax seeds and water to make the flax egg.
-Set aside until thickened (about 2 minutes) (Skip if using regular egg).
+Set aside until thickened, about 2 minutes (skip if using regular egg).
 After 2 minutes, whisk in milk, maple syrup, coconut oil, vanilla, baking powder, cinnamon, salt, applesauce, and chopped apples.
 Fold in oats.